core-api/core-api/README.md

 We've got a document here that contains a couple of other nested documents.
 We can also see the actions and data that the interface exposes.

-#### Link
+#### Links

 Links are the available actions that the interface presents.

-Links have an associated URL and relation type, and may accept a set of named parameters.
+Links have an associated URL and transition type, and may accept a set of named parameters.

 *In object-oriented terms a link can be thought of as a method.*